jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 Thus far, we've only looked at building very simple components in WAT.
 Now it's time to move to a higher level language, Rust, so that we can explore how to create and use more complex components.

-Historically in Rust, the easiest approach to create WenAssembly to use in a browser was:
+Historically in Rust, the typical approach to create WebAssembly to use in a browser was:
 1. Compile to the `wasm32-unknown-unknown` target (the `unknown`s here signify that we know nothing about the host platform or architecture, and so have no access to things like networking and the filesystem).
 2. Use something like `wasm-bindgen` which makes it easier to define an interface between WASM and Javascript, and generates the required Javascript.
 Or, manually import and export things as if we were writing a C library, and writing the glue code ourselves to pass values in and out.